Precious Passover

 For the Jewish people, Passover today is much more than a family dinner with required food items, repeated prayers, or something they do to be different.
 It is all of those things; however, the heart behind the celebration is sincere, and throughout generations the most blessed component of Passover is that of “remembering.”
 They remember that God delivered them from Egyptian slavery to freedom.

 The Jewish people today begin Passover with a Seder dinner.
 This dinner sets the tone for the entire week of activities.
 They focus on the importance of remembering, faith, and family.
-They remember what God has done for the Jewish nation, the miracles performed in order to maintain their mere existence, Abraham’s seed and the promise God made through him.
+They remember what God has done for the Jewish nation, the miracles performed to maintain their existence, Abraham’s seed, and the promise God made through him.
 They remember how powerfully God has worked as their provider, protector, and source of life.
 Their ability to do so enables them to see that their future is in God’s hands and He has a good place for them.

 Pray for peace in Israel as Passover is celebrated all over the world by saying the words they say: